What Are the 4 Ds of Medical Negligence?

 Direct Causation

-Even if the doctor did not meet the standards expected of a qualified care provider, you must still show a direct connection between their actions and your injuries.
+Even if the doctor did not meet the standards expected of a qualified care provider, your attorney must still show a direct connection between their actions and your injuries.
 For example, your doctor may tell you to keep your wound clean and dry if you have had surgery.

 Damages

-The final element you must prove is that you suffered actual damages.
+The final element your lawyer must prove is that you suffered actual damages.
 This means that, even if your doctor made a mistake, you have no case unless you suffered an actual loss.

 Common examples of damages include:

-• Medical bills: Did the doctor’s mistakes cause you to incur additional medical care?
+• Medical expenses: Did the doctor's mistakes cause you to incur additional medical treatment?
 If so, any treatment related to the initial injury could be included in your case.
+This includes future medical costs arising from further medical treatment you require.

 • Lost wages: If you are out of work because you need time to recover from your injuries, you will need to replace this income.
 A medical malpractice claim can help you recover wages from the first day you have to miss work until you can return to work.